 Hold No. 2

-The bridge area is intact, and the deck has winches.
+The bridge area is intact with three decks including an awning deck at the top with winches.
 The crew quarters contain dishes, bottles

 torpedoes, some are out of place because there high pressure air

 tanks exploded after the sinking.
 Also depth charges, mines and crates of ammunition.
 At this location, the hull plates are split and ripped apart.

 Combined Fleet - Transport San Francisco Maru: Tabular Record of Movement

 The Undersea World of Jacques Cousteau Lagoon of Lost Ships (1969)

 National Geographic Vol. 149, No. 5 "Truk Lagoon: A Sunken Japanese Fleet Becomes A Scientific Laboratory" (May 1976) by Silvia A. Earle photos by Al Giddings cover photo

 WWII Wrecks of Truk Lagoon (2001) by Dan Bailey cover photo, page 6 (munitions removal), 7, 117 (photo Feb 17, 1944 Eten anchorage), 128 (photo Feb 17, 1944 Eten anchorage), 152 (First Day Summary - San Francisco Maru claimed as sunk), 155 (Essex Strike 2A), 159 (Essex Strike 2B), 165 (list of ships sunk February 17-18, 1944), 265, 269 (map #7), 306, 385, 395, 426-434 (shipwreck), 429 (side view and topside view), 430-433 (dive photos), 415, 512 (index San Francisco Maru)

 X-Ray Mag No. 67 (January 2015) "The San Francisco Maru of Chuuk Lagoon"